Your agents. Your edge.

 Core Agents — only you can build these

 Your competitive edge.
-The institutional know-how not in any document.
+The institutional know-how that lives in no document.

 • How you forecast demand at SKU-location granularity